 Data Residency Mode

-Each tier builds on the previous one.
-Most organisations are well served by the short default retention.
-Data Residency Mode exists for those with jurisdiction-specific requirements that go beyond retention policies.
+Most organisations are well served by the default retention or custom retention tiers.
+Data Residency Mode and its regional options exist for those with jurisdiction-specific requirements that go beyond retention policies.

 What is Data Residency Mode?